When Someone You Know...

 - Lectures regarding topics such as personal safety, workplace issues, and self-care are offered periodically.

-- Counseling services and referral to resources are available through the Counseling & Resource Center.
+- Counseling services and referral to resources are available through the Counseling and Resource Center.

-- Sexual assault survivors can explore action through the College/Student disciplinary procedures, when applicable, by contacting the Senior Associate Dean of Student Success and Retention at 425.640.1463.
+- Sexual assault survivors can explore action through the College by contacting the College's Title IX Coordinator, Tonya Drake, at 425.640.1562.

 Local Police: 911